For healthcare professionals only

 Adverse events should be reported.
 Reporting forms and information can be found at https://www.mhra.gov.uk/yellowcard (UK) or https://www.hpra.ie/homepage/about-us/report-an-issue (IRE).
 Adverse events should also be reported to Boehringer Ingelheim Drug Safety on 0800 328 1627 (freephone) (UK) or 01 2913960 (IRE), Fax: +44 1344 742661, or by e-mail: [email protected].

-This website is for healthcare professionals in Great Britain, Northern Ireland and Republic of Ireland only.
+This website is for healthcare professionals in the United Kingdom and Republic of Ireland only.

-To continue, please confirm that you are a healthcare professional in Great Britain, Northern Ireland or the Republic of Ireland by clicking below.
+To continue, please confirm that you are a healthcare professional in the United Kingdom or the Republic of Ireland by clicking below.

-Prescribing information for Great Britain and Northern Ireland
+Prescribing information for the United Kingdom and the Republic of Ireland

 You are leaving this site.